robfatland/nexus/cloud/index.md

 "Cloud" in the context of research computing refers to *commercial clouds*, for example AWS, GCP and Azure, where Virtual Machines are available on a pay-as-you-go basis.
-The content of this repo *does not* however concern "cloud" consumer services like iCloud and Google Drive.
+The content of this repo does *not* concern cloud consumer services such as iCloud and Google Drive.

 [Essay: Is cloud computing a good idea for you?](https://github.com/robfatland/nexus/blob/gh-pages/bash/index.md#the-basic-idea-here)